jeluard/lucuma/README.md

 ### Extend base type

-Existing element can be extended ...
+Existing element can be extended to inherit capacity from another element (via prototype inheritence).

 ```clojure
 (defcomponent my-button